1. Home >

 Structure for Promotion, Action taken and Degree of Attainment

-• Mass production of copper-free friction materials for both the front and rear brakes began in 2014.
-Ongoing development of friction materials to improve performance without copper.
+• Mass production of copper-free friction materials (0.5wt% or less) for both front and rear brakes began in 2014.
+Ongoing development of these friction materials to further improve performance.

 Self-evaluation B